PaddlePaddle/PaddleGAN/docs/en_US/tutorials/styleganv2.md

 - n_row: the number of rows of the sampled image
 - n_col: the number of columns of the sampled picture
 - cpu: whether to use cpu inference, if not, please remove it from the command

+### Train (TODO)

+In the future, training scripts will be added to facilitate users to train more types of StyleGAN V2 image generators.

 ## Results